Pfizer: Early look shows COVID-19 vaccine is 90% effective

 “I congratulate the brilliant women and men who helped produce this breakthrough and to give us such cause for hope,” Mr. Biden said.
 “At the same time, it is also important to understand that the end of the battle against COVID-19 is still months away.”

 Pfizer said it will continue to analyze participants until it counts up 164 cases of the virus, allowing it to form a final analysis.
+The company did not say how many people in the vaccine group or placebo group were infected, but the statistics they provided suggest most of the cases occurred in people who got a shot of saltwater.

 The New York company, which is working with BioTech of Mainz, Germany, is among several front-runners in the global chase for a vaccine that can bring the coronavirus down to manageable levels.